-The only practical way to administer conflicting agreements would be to segregate the work force in a common geographical area, which would effectively nullify savings or efficiencies that would normally flow from a coordination.
+r practical way to administer conflicting agreements would be to segregate the work force mon geographical area, which would effectively nullify savings or efficiencies that would be flow from a coordination.

-Finally, there are significant administrative efficiencies from being able to apply a single labor agreement to employees performing consolidated work.
-There are costs to applying multiple agreements to employees working in a coordinated operation.
+reement to employees performing consolidated work.
+There are costs to applying agreements to employees working in a coordinated operation.
 Supervisors and other employees involved with the administration of agreements must be familiar with disparate work rules in various agreements.
 This complexity invariably leads to mistakes, which result in grievances and additional costs for the carrier and ill-will among employees from former carriers.